krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 You can specify a percentage distribution of on-demand and spot instances.
 To maximize the chances of fulfilling spot requests, you can specify a range of values for vCPU and memory configuration.
 Auto Scaling will identify a list of instance families that meet the criteria.

+#### The DevOps team at an e-commerce company wants to perform some maintenance work on a specific Amazon EC2 instance that is part of an Auto Scaling group using a step scaling policy.
+The team is facing a maintenance challenge - every time the team deploys a maintenance patch, the instance health check status shows as out of service for a few minutes.
+This causes the Auto Scaling group to provision another replacement instance immediately

+- Put the instance into the Standby state and then update the instance by applying the maintenance patch.
+Once the instance is ready, you can exit the Standby state and then return the instance to service
+- Suspend the ReplaceUnhealthy process type for the Auto Scaling group and apply the maintenance patch to the instance.
+Once the instance is ready, you can manually set the instance's health status back to healthy and activate the ReplaceUnhealthy process type again

+#### A retail company wants to rollout and test a blue-green deployment for its global application in the next 48 hours.
+Most of the customers use mobile phones which are prone to Domain Name System (DNS) caching.
+The company has only two days left for the annual Thanksgiving sale to commence.
+As a Solutions Architect, which of the following options would you recommend to test the deployment on as many users as possible in the given time frame?

+Use AWS Global Accelerator to distribute a portion of traffic to a particular deployment

+AWS Global Accelerator is a network layer service that directs traffic to optimal endpoints over the AWS global network, this improves the availability and performance of your internet applications.
+It provides two static anycast IP addresses that act as a fixed entry point to your application endpoints in a single or multiple AWS Regions, such as your Application Load Balancers, Network Load Balancers, Elastic IP addresses or Amazon EC2 instances, in a single or in multiple AWS regions.

+AWS Global Accelerator uses endpoint weights to determine the proportion of traffic that is directed to endpoints in an endpoint group, and traffic dials to control the percentage of traffic that is directed to an endpoint group (an AWS region where your application is deployed).

+While relying on the DNS service is a great option for blue/green deployments, it may not fit use-cases that require a fast and controlled transition of the traffic

+Elastic Load Balancing (ELB) can distribute traffic across healthy instances.
+You can also use the Application Load Balancers weighted target groups feature for blue/green deployments as it does not rely on the DNS service.
+In addition you don’t need to create new ALBs for the green environment.
+As the use-case refers to a global application, so this option cannot be used for a multi-Region solution which is needed for the given requirement.

+#### The engineering team at a logistics company has noticed that the Auto Scaling group (ASG) is not terminating an unhealthy Amazon EC2 instance.
+As a Solutions Architect, which of the following options would you suggest to troubleshoot the issue?

+- The health check grace period for the instance has not expired Amazon EC2 Auto Scaling doesn't terminate an instance that came into service based on Amazon EC2 status checks and Elastic Load Balancing (ELB) health checks until the health check grace period expires.
+- The instance maybe in Impaired status
+Amazon EC2 Auto Scaling does not immediately terminate instances with an Impaired status.
+Instead, Amazon EC2 Auto Scaling waits a few minutes for the instance to recover.
+Amazon EC2 Auto Scaling might also delay or not terminate instances that fail to report data for status checks.
+This usually happens when there is insufficient data for the status check metrics in Amazon CloudWatch.
+- The instance has failed the Elastic Load Balancing (ELB) health check status By default, Amazon EC2 Auto Scaling doesn't use the results of ELB health checks to determine an instance's health status when the group's health check configuration is set to EC2.
+As a result, Amazon EC2 Auto Scaling doesn't terminate instances that fail ELB health checks.
+If an instance's status is OutofService on the ELB console, but the instance's status is Healthy on the Amazon EC2 Auto Scaling console, confirm that the health check type is set to ELB.

+#### An e-commerce company is using Elastic Load Balancing (ELB) for its fleet of Amazon EC2 instances spread across two Availability Zones (AZs), with one instance as a target in Availability Zone A and four instances as targets in Availability Zone B. The company is doing benchmarking for server performance when cross-zone load balancing is enabled compared to the case when cross-zone load balancing is disabled.

+With cross-zone load balancing enabled, one instance in Availability Zone A receives 20% traffic and four instances in Availability Zone B receive 20% traffic each.
+With cross-zone load balancing disabled, one instance in Availability Zone A receives 50% traffic and four instances in Availability Zone B receive 12.5% traffic each

+The nodes for your load balancer distribute requests from clients to registered targets.
+When cross-zone load balancing is enabled, each load balancer node distributes traffic across the registered targets in all enabled Availability Zones.
+Therefore, one instance in Availability Zone A receives 20% traffic and four instances in Availability Zone B receive 20% traffic each.
+When cross-zone load balancing is disabled, each load balancer node distributes traffic only across the registered targets in its Availability Zone.
+Therefore, one instance in Availability Zone A receives 50% traffic and four instances in Availability Zone B receive 12.5% traffic each.

+Consider the following diagrams (the scenario illustrated in the diagrams involves 10 target instances split across 2 AZs) to understand the effect of cross-zone load balancing.

+If cross-zone load balancing is enabled, each of the 10 targets receives 10% of the traffic.
+This is because each load balancer node can route its 50% of the client traffic to all 10 targets.

+#### You are working for a software as a service (SaaS) company as a solutions architect and help design solutions for the company's customers.
+One of the customers is a bank and has a requirement to whitelist a public IP when the bank is accessing external services across the internet.
+Which architectural choice do you recommend to maintain high availability, support scaling-up to 10 instances and comply with the bank's requirements?

+Use a Network Load Balancer with an Auto Scaling Group

+Network Load Balancer is best suited for use-cases involving low latency and high throughput workloads that involve scaling to millions of requests per second.
+Network Load Balancer operates at the connection level (Layer 4), routing connections to targets - Amazon EC2 instances, microservices, and containers – within Amazon Virtual Private Cloud (Amazon VPC) based on IP protocol data.
+A Network Load Balancer functions at the fourth layer of the Open Systems Interconnection (OSI) model.
+It can handle millions of requests per second.

+Network Load Balancers expose a fixed IP to the public web, therefore allowing your application to be predictably reached using this IP, while allowing you to scale your application behind the Network Load Balancer using an ASG.

+Incorrect options:

+Classic Load Balancers and Application Load Balancers use the private IP addresses associated with their Elastic network interfaces as the source IP address for requests forwarded to your web servers.

+These IP addresses can be used for various purposes, such as allowing the load balancer traffic on the web servers and for request processing.
+It's a best practice to use security group referencing on the web servers for whitelisting load balancer traffic from Classic Load Balancers or Application Load Balancers.

+However, because Network Load Balancers don't support security groups, based on the target group configurations, the IP addresses of the clients or the private IP addresses associated with the Network Load Balancers must be allowed on the web server's security group.

+Use a Classic Load Balancer with an Auto Scaling Group - Classic Load Balancer provides basic load balancing across multiple Amazon EC2 instances and operates at both the request level and connection level.
+Classic Load Balancer is intended for applications that were built within the Amazon EC2-Classic network.

+Use an Application Load Balancer with an Auto Scaling Group - Application Load Balancer operates at the request level (layer 7), routing traffic to targets – Amazon EC2 instances, containers, IP addresses and AWS Lambda functions based on the content of the request.
+Ideal for advanced load balancing of HTTP and HTTPS traffic, Application Load Balancer provides advanced request routing targeted at the delivery of modern application architectures, including microservices and container-based applications.

+Application and Classic Load Balancers expose a fixed DNS (=URL) rather than the IP address.
+So these are incorrect options for the given use-case.

+Use an Auto Scaling Group with Dynamic Elastic IPs attachment - The option "Use an Auto Scaling Group (ASG) with Dynamic Elastic IPs attachment" has been added as a distractor.
+ASG does not have a dynamic Elastic IPs attachment feature.